Mapping the EU AI Landscape (Part 2): Data Strategy

 Possible directions

 Along with this long list of problems, the document also points toward possible solutions.
 Keep in mind that most of this stuff is old and more like guidelines, but we’ll discuss how these directions have actually been implemented later in the post.
 Still, to “spezzare una lancia” (lit. to break a spear, meaning to defend or strike a blow in favor of) for the Commission, we should mention the concept of data spaces. ’ve been hearing about these data spaces for months, and I finally have a clearer idea of what they are.
-The document states that the Commission will invest 2 billion euros in this direction, and these spaces will follow FAIR priciples, ensuring that data is Findable, Accessible, Interoperable, and Reusable.
+The document states that the Commission will invest 2 billion euros in this direction, and these spaces will follow FAIR principles, ensuring that data is Findable, Accessible, Interoperable, and Reusable.

 Further down in the document, you can find nine examples of data spaces in high-impact sectors, similar to what we discussed in the previous post.
 One example includes intelligent transport systems.